annotorious/project-website-source/content/annotorious/api-docs/osd-plugin.md

 - A coordinate transform function that translates X/Y coordinates in the snippet coordinate space back to the coordinate space of the full image

+> __Warning:__ this method is currently for experimental use __only.__
+> It will only return a valid snippet if the given annotation is currently
+> visible in the OpenSeadragon viewport.

 | Field       | Type     | Value                                                             |
 | ----------- | -------- | ----------------------------------------------------------------- |
 | `snippet`   | Canvas   | the image under the given annotations' bounds as a CANVAS element |